BYLAWS FOR CANADIAN NATIONAL ASSOCIATION OF REAL ESTATE APPRAISERS

 The Executive Director of the association shall be appointed by the President and the CEO, with a majority vote of the elected directors.

-The CEO and any one of the President, Treasurer, shall have the signing authority for all financial matters over $10,000.00 and borrow money on behalf of the association for the continued operation of the association.
+Any two of the CEO, President, Treasurer, Executive Director with one being the CEO or President shall have the signing authority for all financial matters over $10,000.00 and borrow money on behalf of the association for continued operation of the association.

 The Association shall have the following standing committees: